AnyFetch/developers.anyfetch.com/products/salesfetch.md

 ![Button](/images/products/salesfetch/button-link.png)

-Then go to the Contacts Page Layout, in **App Setup > Customize > Contacts > Page Layouts**.
+Then go to the Contacts Page Layout, in **Build > Customize > Contacts > Page Layouts**.
 If you have more than one layout, execute the following instruction on each layout to allow all users to access the context panel.
 Click on **Edit** next to the layout

 Click on **Buttons**, then drag and drop the buttons onto "Custom buttons".